 Malfunctioning cells are at the root of many human diseases, including cardiovascular disease, neurodegeneration, diabetes, and cancer.
 Our goal is to map and understand cellular physiology across scales in time and space and make the data we obtain openly available to advance all research in cell biology.
 Understanding the healthy cell is a prerequisite to diagnosing, understanding, and treating the diseased state.

-At the center of the Cell Atlas Initiative are the Tabula projects led by CZ Biohub Co-President Steve Quake and collaborators, who apply single-cell transcriptomics and data sciences to identify the thousands of cell types that comprise the tissues and organs in whole organisms, from mice (Tabula Muris) to humans (Tabula Sapiens).
+At the center of CZ Biohub’s Quantitative Cell Science efforts are the Tabula projects led by CZ Biohub Co-President Steve Quake and collaborators, who apply single-cell transcriptomics and data sciences to identify the thousands of cell types that comprise the tissues and organs in whole organisms, from mice (Tabula Muris) to humans (Tabula Sapiens).

 Using state-of-the-art, custom-built, light-sheet microscopy coupled with spatial transcriptomics and photoactivation of lineage-specific reporters, Loïc Royer and his group are mapping how tissues form during early development at unprecedented spatial and temporal resolution.
-These studies are enabled by innovative tools for machine learning, image analysis, refinement, and visualization.
+These studies are enabled by innovative tools, such as napari (created with Juan Nuñez-Iglesias of Monash University and Nick Sofroniew of the Chan Zuckerberg Initiative), for machine learning, image analysis, refinement, and visualization.